-If that’s the case, why are there so many Linux operating systems?
+Why are there so many Linux operating systems if that's the case?
 And then you also learn that Linux is just a kernel, not an operating system.

 It gets messy.
 And you may feel like pulling your hair out.
 As someone with a receding hairline, I would like you to keep your own hair intact by explaining things in a way you can easily understand.

 I’m going to use an analogy to explain why Linux is just a kernel, why there are hundreds of types of Linux and why, despite looking similar, they are different.